eugenetangkj/tp/docs/DeveloperGuide.md

    6. Launch InternBuddy.

     **Expected**: Your previous changes to the sample data are no longer present.
-InternBuddy launches with the sample internship data shown in the left UI panel.
+InternBuddy launches with the sample internship data shown in the List Panel.
 There is a total of 7 internship entries.